Gaius-Augustus/MakeHub/README.md

 Many users who create the input data for MakeHub, e.g. with BRAKER
 <sup name="a5">[5](#f5)</sup>, have the required dependencies
-already installed on their system and my thus skip ahead to section [Running MakeHub](#running-makehub).
+already installed on their system and may thus skip ahead to section [Running MakeHub](#running-makehub).
 In case of doubt, read the following sections about installation of Dependencies and MakeHub installation.